keeneyetact/retroBoard/README.md

 - Improve Admin dashboard for Self-Hosted, allowing the admin to add and delete users
 - Fix GDPR account deletion, which did not work when the user had written messages (chat)
+- Upgrade React typings to v18
+- Upgrade all frontend dependencies

 ### Version 4.14.1 (hotfix)